Usually, when you enquire about a job, you are sent two documents – a person specification and a job description.

 You could ask your university students to prepare a presentation, perform a role-play or submit a homework essay for their exam.
 It’s also up to you to decide whether the exam is an open-book or a closed-book one.

-Most TEFL teachers like the flexibility that the Chinese public school sector offers.
+Most TEFL teachers in China like the flexibility that the country's public school sector offers.

 6. Invigilating exams